3hhh/blib/README.md

 # blib - a bash library

-blib is a lightweight general purpose library for bash developers written in pure bash.
+blib is a lightweight general purpose library for bash.

-It attempts to provide robust implementations for commonly encountered issues whilst leaving the bash syntax as it is.
+It aims to provide robust implementations for commonly encountered issues whilst leaving the bash syntax as it is.

 ## Functionality